marc-h-lambert/RVGA/README.md

-# The recusrive variational Gaussian approximation
+# The Kalman filter for classification

 ## Object